Order MYCTOPHIFORMES (Lanternfishes)

 Diaphus knappi Nafpaktitis 1978 in honor of Smithsonian ichthyologist Leslie W. Knapp (1929-2017), for providing Nafpaktitis with lanternfishes from both the Indian and Pacific Oceans

-Diaphus kora Nafpaktitis, Robertson & Paxton 1995 Maori word for spark, presumably chosen because this species occurs near New Zealand
+Diaphus kora Nafpaktitis, Robertson & Paxton 1995 Maori word for spark, referring to its bioluminescence (occurs near New Zealand, hence a Maori word)

 Diaphus kuroshio Kawaguchi & Nafpaktitis 1978 named for its occurrence in the Kuroshio Waters of Japan